In teams using coding assistants, sharing and reusing prompts that work is often tedious.

 - Step-by-step instructions - Atomic, repeatable actions with optional code examples

-- Finalization - Once structured properly, the agent calls the
+- Finalization - Once structured properly, the agent creates the command in Packmind

 Your new command will be available in the Packmind web app, in the Commands panel.